ZacPerry-dev/html2latex/README.md

 # html2latex
-An HTML to LaTeX converter written in Lex
+An HTML to LaTeX parser written in Lex